Aerorozvidka: Drones

 In August 2014, Volodymyr Kochetkov-Sukach reported that Aerorozvidka already produces alternative unmanned aerial vehicles for the needs of Ukrainian military in ATO zone, taking standard copters available in stores as a basis, modernizing them.
 After that, drones are suitable for tactical reconnaissance.
 The devices worked on the front lines in five detachments and showed good results: they transmitted data, photos with geotags at a distance of up to 2 km.
 This is enough for the commander to make a decision to send the detachment.

 In 2016, Aerorozvidka launched a program to develop the first prototypes of unmanned aerial vehicles.
 In 2019 the model was fully tested in combat on the east of Ukraine.
 By 24 February 2022, 50 sets of R18 octocopters, which have eight motors for greater reliability, have been manufactured.
 Copters are capable of vertical take-off and landing, have range of 5 km (3 miles), can stay in the air for about 40 minutes and carry 5 kg (11 lbs) of payload.
 Ukrainian and imported components are used for construction.
 Drones were originally developed to deliver medicine and food, however the Russian invasion on 24 February 2022 changed the way they are used.
 Those drones are now often used as bombers, with Soviet cumulative anti-tank grenades RKG-3 or RKG-1600 are used as projectiles.
 The R18 drone can carry three of such grenades.

 Apart from that, Aerorozvidka accumulates third-party drones, which combat units use for reconnaissance and adjusting artillery fire.
 These include, in particular, commercial DJI and Autel drones, which usually come as volunteer aid.
 PD-1, Leleka-100 and other drones are also purchased for use in the warfare.

-Aerorozvidka claims that as of 2022, the use of drones in the warfare became commonplace.
-However, they are a consumable material, just like cartridges, because they can be destroyed.
-At the same time, the difference in cost between Aerorozvidka drones and the rival equipment destroyed by them, is very large.
-Also, destroying rival equipment by those drones saves the lives of civilians and Ukrainian servicemen.

-Drones often do not last for long before they are shot down mid-flight, however they still provide tactical importance during the day or two of their operational life nonetheless.
-Consumer drones with a retail value of approximately $1,000 are already suitable for a range of tasks such as carrying explosives, observing military units, and targeting artillery.
-The former hobbyist drone pilots also rebuild damaged drones, perform modifications to make them easier to fly, and train soldiers to fly them.
-As some sources do not explicitly refer to Aerorozvidka, more similar groups of drone enthusiasts may be active in Ukraine.

-The Russian invasion in 2022
+Aerorozvidka stated that by mid-2022, the use of drones in warfare had become commonplace, comparing them to other military consumables like rifle cartridges; they also noted the high loss rate for drones during combat operations.
+Because of this, Aerorozvidka prioritized scalability and low cost in their drone designs, which were notably cheaper to procure compared to others available at the time.
+By increasing production, they hoped to outmatch opposing drone forces and to save the lives of Ukrainian civilians and military personnel.

+Even though most drones have a very short lifespan on the front lines, Aerorozvidka notes that they nonetheless provide a critical tactical advantage.
+Even those on the consumer market, often purchasable for around $1000, can be suitable for a range of tasks including reconnaissance, artillery spotting, and ordinance delivery.
+Many former hobbyist drone pilots have contributed to Ukraine's war effort by rebuilding damaged drones, applying modifications, performing maintenance, and training soldiers.
+Many other groups have followed in Aerorozvidka's footsteps in applying their civilian skills and expertise to help overcome the challenges faced by Ukraine's armed forces.